 In your appeal, you can make an ask like, “Please consider donating just $10 today, so we can reach our goal of $500 so students can attend this program at no cost to their families.”

 On the other hand, a donor who can only give $5 may not see the value of their gift if your goal is $10,000.
-They may decide their gift doesn’t make enough of an impact and not donate at all.
+They may decide their gift doesn’t make enough of a difference and not donate at all.

-However, it needs to be easy for donors to give if you want to collect more small dollar donations.
+You need to make it easy for donors to give if you want to collect more small dollar donations.
 You don’t want to give potential donors any reason to re-think their decision.
 So, it’s critical to make the process as easy as possible.

 Make sure you are keeping up with the latest trends in mobile optimization.
 Donors may decide their small dollar donation isn’t worth it if your donation page takes too long to load.
 It also needs to read well on a smartphone and can’t slow donors down by asking for field after field of information before they click “donate.”